Orange County Attorney – Winter Newsletter 2014

 When a substantial amount of money is at stake, take the time to sit down with the form and underline any parts you don’t understand.
 Then find out what they mean from someone you trust, such as your attorney.

-We have all been there before – ready to sign the lease on a new apartment, and then the leasing manager passes over a contract with a bunch of blanks to full out and even more fine print.
+We have all been there before – ready to sign the lease on a new apartment, and then the leasing manager passes over a contract with a bunch of blanks to fill out and even more fine print.
 These form contracts are often referred to as “boilerplate” contracts.
 Although they usually look standard and straightforward, it is important to read all form contracts before you sign them.
 When you are asked to sign a form contract, keep the three “Rs” in mind: Read, (be) Realistic, and Respond.

 The three Rs: